 The Old Capital Bike Inn Bangkok

 Bangkok’s ancient shop houses are fast disappearing as modern functional buildings replace the city of yesterday.
 The Old Capital Bike Inn is housed in a street largely composed of such buildings in a really nice district of the old town.
 On this road you will find modern funky cafés alongside traditional Thai street food.
 We tried one café, opposite ( this one gives discount to Old Capital Bike Inn customers) and a street stall a hundred metres away.
 Both were good.
 This area doesn’t see too many tourists, it’s nothing like the Khao San Rd ( a short walk away), food is better, local people are more friendly and less jaded.
 The nicest elderly people helped us buy lunch down the street and gave the kids a free desert and lots of smiles.
 From here it is easy to walk to the river, via Khao San or Rambuttri Roads, and hop on a water taxi or charter a long tail boat tour.
 We felt totally safe in this area and thought the location excellent.
-This is an area we will try to return to next time, I think our usual destination in Bangkok, Silom, just got replaced.
+This is an area we will try to return to next time, I think our usual destination in Bangkok, Silom, will be changing.
 As with everywhere in Bangkok, a 7-11 convenience store is just footsteps away.

 OK, this place isn’t cheap.
 But it is special.
 This wasn’t a sponsored stay, we picked this one out for ourselves and were happy to pay for the experience.
 Expect to pay around $180 for the family suite.
 It’s worth it.
 Prices vary of course, check Agoda for cost on your dates.
 For comparison, a 4 bed room in a good hostel will cost you around $50 in Bangkok, without breakfast.
 Breakfast and coffee at The Old Capital Bike Inn is included ( as is a free bike tour of the old city) and the quality is superb.
 Wi-fi is of course free, and good.